vkbansal/react-contextmenu/README.md

 This is applicable only for touch screens.
 The time (in ms) for which, user has to hold down his/her finger before the menu is shown.

+> Note: To disable the long press trigger on left-click just set a negative holdToDisplay value such as `-1`

 **props.renderTag**

 Type: `String` or React Element (optional)